-82 Another aspect of this judgment is presented under the heading 'Proceedings of the European Union'.
+(82) Another aspect of this judgment is presented under the heading 'Proceedings of the European Union'.

-83 Convention on access to information, public participation in decision-making and access to justice in environmental matters, signed at Aarhus on 25 June 1998.
+(83) Convention on access to information, public participation in decision-making and access to justice in environmental matters, signed at Aarhus on 25 June 1998.
 This convention was approved on behalf of the European Community by Council Decision 2005/370/EC of 17 February 2005 (OJ 2005 L 124, p.
 1).

-84 Council Directive 96/61/EC of 24 September 1996 concerning integrated pollution prevention and control (OJ 1996 L 257, p.
+^{(&}lt;sup>84) Council Directive 96/61/EC of 24 September 1996 concerning integrated pollution prevention and control (OJ 1996 L 257, p.
 26), as amended by Regulation (EC) No 166/2006 of the European Parliament and of the Council of 18 January 2006 (OJ 2006 L 33, p.
 1).

-Furthermore, the Court held that the purpose of the directive, which is to prevent and control pollution, could not be achieved if it were impossible to prevent an installation which may have benefited from a permit awarded in breach of the directive from continuing to function pending a definitive decision on the lawfulness of that permit.
+benefited from a permit awarded in breach of the directive from continuing to function pending a definitive decision on the lawfulness of that permit.
 Consequently, the directive requires that the members of the public concerned should have the right to apply for interim measures capable of preventing that pollution, such as the temporary suspension of the disputed permit.

-Under Directive 2003/4, 85 Member States are to ensure that public authorities are required to make the environmental information held by or for them available to any applicant.
+Under Directive 2003/4, (85) Member States are to ensure that public authorities are required to make the environmental information held by or for them available to any applicant.
 In Case C-279/12 Fish Legal and Shirley (judgment of 19 December 2013), the Court was required to clarify the concept of public authority within the meaning of that directive.

-The Court held that entities such as water supply and sewage treatment undertakings can be classified as legal persons which perform 'public administration functions', and for that reason constitute 'public authorities' within the meaning of the directive, 86 if, under national law, they are responsible for performing services of public interest and, for that purpose, are vested under national law with special powers going beyond those which result from the normal rules applicable in relations between persons governed by private law.
-Furthermore, these undertakings which provide public services relating to the environment must also be classified as 'public authorities' within the meaning of the directive 87 if they provide those services under the control of a body or person falling within Article 2(2)(a) or (b) of Directive 2003/4 and do not determine in a genuinely autonomous manner the way in which they provide those services since such a body or such a person is in a position to exert decisive influence on those undertakings' action in the environmental field.
+The Court held that entities such as water supply and sewage treatment undertakings can be classified as legal persons which perform 'public administration functions', and for that reason constitute 'public authorities' within the meaning of the directive, (86) if, under national law, they are responsible for performing services of public interest and, for that purpose, are vested under national law with special powers going beyond those which result from the normal rules applicable in relations between persons governed by private law.
+Furthermore, these undertakings which provide public services relating to the environment must also be classified as 'public authorities' within the meaning of the directive (87) if they provide those services under the control of a body or person falling within Article 2(2)(a) or (b) of Directive 2003/4 and do not determine in a genuinely autonomous manner the way in which they provide those services since such a body or such a person is in a position to exert decisive influence on those undertakings' action in the environmental field.